New Patients (410) 221-3085

 In the event of a dental emergency, call our office at (410) 221-3085

 Dr. Paul Karpovich is an emergency dentist in Timonium, MD.
 Along with his dedicated dental team, Dr. Karpovich aims to accommodate his patients as quickly as possible.
-He is equipped to provide same-day emergency services for patients with lost teeth, infections, tooth pain, and more.
+He is equipped to provide same-day emergency services for patients with broken teeth, lost teeth, infections, tooth pain, and more.

 Emergency dentistry is a general dental service that can preserve the health of the teeth and gums.
 Our staff will help ensure that you feel relaxed and comfortable when you come to our dental office for care.